hAbd0u/github-repository-template/README.md

  var_dump( MyProject::MethodThree() ); // Outputs an array of supported languages
 ```

+## Wiki

+Please check our Wiki to learn more about on our [wiki](https://github.com/hAbd0u/github-repository-template/wiki).

 ## Credits
 You can credits people or any one here.
 Originally I inspired by this [library](https://github.com/hAbd0u/repository-template).